enermax5555/-stoqn---kalpakchiev--employees/Readme.md

 - Days worked together

 ### In addition:
-- Should be accepted as NULL as the current Date.
+- Should be accepted date NULL as the current Date.
 - The program should accept every date format.

 # How to set up and run